syncfusion-content/wpf-docs/wpf/DataGrid/Selection.md

 ## CheckBox column selection

-`SfDataGrid` allows you to select/deselect rows via `CheckBox` using [GridCheckBoxSelectorColumn](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.GridCheckBoxSelectorColumn.html).
-Please refer [this](https://help.syncfusion.com/wpf/datagrid/column-types#gridcheckboxselectorcolumn) section.
+`SfDataGrid` allows you to select/deselect rows via `CheckBox`.
+You can refer [GridCheckBoxSelectorColumn](https://help.syncfusion.com/wpf/datagrid/column-types#gridcheckboxselectorcolumn) user guide for more information.

 ## Get Selected Rows and Cells